 Imagine a world where nearly 75% of customers attempting to purchase insurance online encounter problems, and 88% demand more personalized products that better fit their needs.
 Yet, a staggering 21% of customers feel that insurers fail to tailor their experiences entirely.
-These gaps highlight the pressing need for digital transformation in insurance.
+These gaps underscore the critical importance of insurance digital transformation.

 With the rapid rise of insurtech startups offering innovative solutions, shifting customer demands for seamless and personalized digital experiences, and the escalating risk of losing market share to agile, tech-savvy competitors, the insurance industry is experiencing a profound transformation.
 Technologies like AI, blockchain, and predictive analytics are redefining the insurance landscape with tangible, impactful applications.